+The theory component of CAT seems to have earned itself a bad rep. The theory really needn’t be boring “book learning”: almost without exception, you should be able to see examples of and experience the technology that you are learning about.
 CAT is a living subject — you are surrounded by examples of computer technology all the time.
-The technology changes rapidly and you can keep up-to-date by simply being curious.
+Technology changes rapidly and you can keep up-to-date by simply being curious.

-The theory component of CAT should not be boring “book learning”.
-Almost without exception, you should be able to see examples of and experience the technology that you are learning about.
 Learning about open source software?
 Load an old PC with Ubuntu and OpenOffice and explore the differences between that set-up and the Microsoft operating system and office suite you are used to using.

 Almost all of your theory should fit into one of the two diagrams below, and if you are answering a question, start by detailing where it fits into the diagrams: